christinali1017/CS-BASICS/multithreading.md

 t.start();
 ```

+###Thread constructor
+---

+You can specified Runnable target, thread name, thread group, etc.

+- Thread()

+- Thread(Runnable target)

+- Thread(Runnable target, String name)

+- Thread(String name)

+- Thread(ThreadGroup group, Runnable target)

+- Thread(ThreadGroup group, Runnable target, String name)

+- Thread(ThreadGroup group, Runnable target, String name, long stackSize)

+- Thread(ThreadGroup group, String name)

 ###Thread states
 ---

-- New  Thread t = new Thread()
+- **New**  Thread t = new Thread()
-- Runnable   t.start()
+- **Runnable**   t.start()
-- Running   the thread is actually executeing the code.
+- **Running**   the thread is actually executeing the code.
-- Sleep / waiting / blocked
+- **Sleep / waiting / blocked**
+- **Dead**   cannot start again on this object once it is dead.

+###Thread priority
+---

+- All threads in java carry normal priority unless specified.
+- Priority specified 1 to 10
+- Priority should be set before start is called

+Yield:

+Yield method tells the currently running thread to give chance to other threads with equal priority in the thread pool.

+Join:

+Indicated that the currently running thread should run after the thread(on which join is invoked)completes.